Language: EN

 • Has relationships with other nodes

-The relationships between nodes are made by references.
-Together, that tangle of nodes and relationships form the GRAPH as a whole.
+The relationships between nodes are made through references.
+Together, this tangle of nodes and relationships forms the GRAPH as a whole.

 curso-programacion-grafo

-The GRAPH are an elegant way to model relationships between objects.
+GRAPHS are an elegant way to model relationships between objects.
 This structure is one of the most versatile and powerful.
-You’re going to find it everywhere.
+You will find it everywhere.

 For example, a graph could represent a social network, where the nodes are users and the edges denote friendships or connections.
-This way, you could recommend friends or content to users based on the graph.
+In this way, you could recommend friends or content to users based on the graph.

-Another example, a navigation system like Google Maps, where each node represents a location, and the possible relationships. path.
+Another example, a navigation system like Google Maps, where each node represents a location, and the possible relationships are paths.
 You could find the shortest route using algorithms like Dijkstra.

-In summary, you’re going to find graphs everywhere, even in soup.
-In fact, other structures like trees or linked lists, are simplifications of graphs.
+In summary, you will find graphs everywhere.
+In fact, other structures like trees or linked lists are simplifications of graphs.

 Components of a graph

-1. Nodes (vertices): They are individual elements in the graph.
-Each vertex can represent entities such as people, places, or any object we are modeling.
+1. Nodes (vertices): These are individual elements in the graph.
+Each vertex can represent entities like people, places, or any object we are modeling.

 grafo-nodo